collective/Products.PloneSurvey/README.txt

 3. Survey respondents, who can be added using the respondents tab on the survey.
 This allows you to add users with a one time  token to allow a closed survey to be completed by users who are not portal members.

-Respondents can be added individually, or can be bulk uploaded by adding a file with an id of `user_import` in the import directory of your site.
-The format must be one user per line, and an example user_import file is in the tests/utils folder within the product.
-This functionality has not been fully tested and may not work with your configuration.
+Respondents can be added individually, or can be bulk uploaded by uploading a file using the Import Respondents link under the respondents tab.

 Known Issues
 ------------